GoldenretriverYT/CosmosAdvancedEnums/README.md

 ### From imported DLL
 You are gonna have to manually run the post-processor everytime you change that DLL.
 To do so, just open the cmd or shell in the folder of the DLL, then enter "CosmosAdvancedEnums <dll file>".

+## Credits
+CosmosAdvancedEnums uses Mono.Cecil (licensed under MIT) to modify and analyze the IL of the dlls